DerGhost143/PythonAzureBlockDNS/README.md

 # Block Azure DNS

-A DNS server for blocking ads and unwanted websites.
+A DNS server for blocking azure and apple classroom.

 ## Setup